n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 * Run it using [Docker](https://docs.n8n.io/getting-started/installation/docker-quickstart.html)
 * Sign up on [n8n.cloud](http://n8n.cloud)

-**This course was developed on n8n version 0.127.0, make sure you are using the same or newer version.**
+**This course was developed on n8n version 0.127.0.
+In newer versions, the Editor UI might look different, but the core functionality of the workflows should not be impacted.**

 We recommend using n8n.cloud to ensure easy access to the latest version of n8n and all functionality needed to complete the course with no configuration to worry about.